mathspp/mathspp/pages/02.blog/03.til/088.pythons-soft-keywords/item.md

 After this, I painstakingly went through all 105 matches and checked manually whether they were soft keywords or not.
 I took none for granted.
-I event went through the trouble of checking `if` and `for`, for example, so that I could be 100% certain I wouldn't miss a single soft keyword.
+I even went through the trouble of checking `if` and `for`, for example, so that I could be 100% certain I wouldn't miss a single soft keyword.

 Then, I was doing some research on structural pattern matching and I was reading [PEP 634](https://peps.python.org/pep-0634/) that introduces it, when I read this sentence referring to the Python grammar: